psevestre/openid-fapi/Financial_API_WD_001.md

 * shall support both public and confidential clients;
 * shall provide a client secret that adhears to the requirements in section 16.19 of [OIDC] if symmetric key is used;
+* shall authenticate the confidential client at the Token Endpoint using one of the following methods:
+    1. TLS mutual authentication [TLSM];
+    2. JWS Client Assertion using the `client_secret` or a private key as specified in section 9 of [OIDC];
 * shall require a key of size 2048 bits or larger if RSA algorithms are used for the client authentication;
 * shall require a key of size 160 bits or larger if eliptic curve algorithms are used for the client authentication;
 * shall support [RFC7636] with `S265` as the code challenge method;
+* shall support TLS mutual authentication per [TLSM] for the client authentication or
 * shall require Redirect URIs to be pre-registered;
 * shall require the `redirect_uri` parameter in the authorization request;
 * shall require the value of `redirect_uri` to exactly match one of the pre-registered Redirect URIs;